-- Select Windows > Show Mix. - sult | Press Control+Equals (=) in Windows or Command+Equals (=) on Macintosh to switch between the Edit and Mix windows.
+- Select Windows > Show Mix. - Press Control+Equals (=) in Windows or Command+Equals (=) on Macintosh to switch between the Edit and Mix windows. - There are also dedicated Mix and Edit window buttons on the Digi 002.

 Using Channel Strip Controls

 Volume Increase or decrease the track level by dragging its Volume fader up or down.